charleswasaway/charleswasaway/README.md

 ------------------------------------------------------------------------------------------------------------------

-Anyone found using my cosplays displayed on my StrawPage in any way, shape, or form will be immediately blocked.
+Anyone found using any of my cosplays displayed on my StrawPage or Patreon in any way, shape, or form will be immediately blocked.
 All of my ponies will have either my GitHub or Patreon linked.

 DO NOT: